Slide Background

 Research focusSocial safety, Diversity and Inclusion, Integrity and ethical climate, Leadership and culture change.

-From 2015-2023 she was member external supervisory board, PwC, the Netherlands (expert for
+From 2015-2023 she was member external supervisory board, PwC, the Netherlands (expert for culture and behaviour).

 From 2020 -2022 she was chair of the KNAW Committee on Roots and Prevention of Inappropriate Behaviour in Academia

-She is one of the initiators of The Netherlands Inclusivity Monitor (NIM) and one of Athena's Angels.
+She is one of the initiators of The Netherlands Inclusivity Monitor (NIM) and one of Athena's Angels

 Focus on how people live and work together